Topological quantum field theory: Mathematical formulations

-The original Atiyah–Segal axioms
+Original Atiyah–Segal axioms

 Atiyah suggested a set of axioms for topological quantum field theory, inspired by Segal's proposed axioms for conformal field theory (subsequently, Segal's idea was summarized in Segal (2001)), and Witten's geometric meaning of supersymmetry in Witten (1982).
 Atiyah's axioms are constructed by gluing the boundary with a differentiable (topological or continuous) transformation, while Segal's axioms are for conformal transformations.
 These axioms have been relatively useful for mathematical treatments of Schwarz-type QFTs, although it isn't clear that they capture the whole structure of Witten-type QFTs.
 The basic idea is that a TQFT is a functor from a certain category of cobordisms to the category of vector spaces.

 There are in fact two different sets of axioms which could reasonably be called the Atiyah axioms.
 These axioms differ basically in whether or not they apply to a TQFT defined on a single fixed n-dimensional Riemannian / Lorentzian spacetime M or a TQFT defined on all n-dimensional spacetimes at once.

 Let Λ be a commutative ring with 1 (for almost all real-world purposes we will have Λ = Z, R or C).
 Atiyah originally proposed the axioms of a topological quantum field theory (TQFT) in dimension d defined over a ground ring Λ as following: